nachain-dev/nastation-sdk-java/README.md

 JDK1.8 + Maven + SpringBoot

-Before you test the functionality, please install and start the desktop version of NaStation ( port:20902 ).
+Before you test the functionality, please install and start the linux version of NaStation ( port:20902 ).

 ## What can I find in this demo?